rsmkhal/rsmkhal/README.md

 # Introducing myself 👋

 Hi there, I'm Reem.
-I'm a sophomore at Northwestern University, pursuing a bachelors degree in Computer Science, with a keen interest in software, sustainability, and data-driven solutions.
+I'm a student at Northwestern University, pursuing a bachelors degree in Computer Science, with a keen interest in software, sustainability, and data-driven solutions.

 # 📚 Projects
 Welcome to my portfolio.
 Here, I have some examples of previous works and personal projects.